semantic-flow/sflo/documentation/mesh-resource.node-component.flow.dataset.md

 ---
-id: 9j8lhoyb0xkhg926nafgkai
+id: dataset-flow
-title: data flow
+title: dataset flow
 desc: ''
-updated: 1755998126876
+updated: 1756869950164
 created: 1751560483669
 ---

-Data flows provide versionable data storage functionality within the semantic mesh architecture.
+**Dataset flows** provide versionable data storage functionality within the semantic mesh architecture.

 ## Overview

-A data flow (sometimes called a __payload__ flow) is a series of RDF graphs that carry the actual statements about a node’s referent.
-Whether the node represents a dataset, a person, a character, or any other entity, its data flow is where those facts live.
-Each data flow has snapshots (_current/, _next/, _vN/) that track its evolution over time.
+A dataset flow (sometimes called a __payload__ flow) is a series of RDF datasets.
+Like all flows, each dataset flow has snapshots (_current/, _next/, _vN/) that track its evolution over time.

-Data flows are distinct from metadata flows, which are managed by the platform and describe the mesh resource itself; and configuration flows, which govern behavior.
+Dataset flows are distinct from [[mesh-resource.node-component.flow.node-metadata]]s, which are usually managed by the platform and describe the mesh node itself and its components.

 ## Purpose

-data flows serve as the primary content containers for mesh nodes, providing:
+Dataset flows serve as the primary content containers for [[mesh-resource.node.dataset]], providing:

-- **Content Storage**: Hold the actual data payload that defines the node's content
+- **Content Storage**: Hold the actual dataset payload that defines the node's content
 - **History**: Support multiple versions (snapshots) of the same conceptual dataset
 - **Format Diversity**: Provide multiple format distributions (TTL, JSON-LD, etc.)
 - **State Management**: Track current, draft, and versioned states of data

 ## Structure

-Data flows organize content through [[flow snapshots|mesh-resource.node-component.flow-snapshot]]:
+dataset flows organize content through [[flow snapshots|mesh-resource.node-component.flow-snapshot]]:

 - `_current/` - Current stable version of the dataset
 - `_next/` - Draft/work-in-progress version